prlenterprises-ui/ai-dev/apps/README.md

 Additionally, note that the CI **enforces** frontend (ESLint) and backend (ruff) linting; failing lint will fail the workflow.
 If you want non-blocking lint for a while, tell me and I can relax this enforcement.

+---

+## Branch protection (recommended)

+A branch protection workflow has been added to help you enforce best practices on `main`.
+It is a manual workflow (run-once via `workflow_dispatch`) that configures the following for the `main` branch:

+- Require status checks to pass (the `CI` workflow)
+- Enforce admin protections
+- Require at least 1 approving review for PRs

+To enable it, go to the Actions tab, select **Configure Branch Protection**, and click **Run workflow**.
+The workflow will attempt to configure protection using the `GITHUB_TOKEN`; if your org restricts that, you may need to run it with a token that has admin privileges.

 ## Frontend → Backend Communication

 ### GraphQL (Primary)